xyNNN/omdb-php-sdk/README.md

 Please have a look at the examples, to learn how to handle the ApiWrapper.

-> Note: This sdk is still in beta phase.
+> Note: This SDK is still in development.
 Feel free to report encountered issues!

 ## Requirements